isomerpages/moe-canossacatholic/_flagship-programmes/Learning for Life Programme PACE @ CCPS.md

 <br><br>
 The school runs school-wide programmes to create awareness on health-related topics such as personal hygiene, nutrition, mental well-being, and the importance of having an active and healthy lifestyle.
 These include health talks conducted by the following health organisations:
 <br><br>
-●&emsp; Health Talk by National Kidney Foundation<br>
+●  Health Talk by National Kidney Foundation<br>
-●&emsp; “I Love ME” Roving Exhibition by Health Promotion Board<br>
+●  “I Love ME” Roving Exhibition by Health Promotion Board<br>
-●&emsp; Blood Pressure Initiative @ Schools by Singapore Heart Foundation<br>
+●  Blood Pressure Initiative @ Schools by Singapore Heart Foundation<br>
-●&emsp; Preventive Drug Education Sharing session by Central Narcotics Bureau<br>
+●  Preventive Drug Education Sharing session by Central Narcotics Bureau<br>

 <br><br><br><br><br><br>

-<sup>Disclaimer: All photos and videos were taken either pre-Covid, or with adherence and compliance to prevailing government regulations and COVID-19 safe management measures.</sup>
+<sup>Disclaimer: All photos and videos were taken either pre-Covid, or with adherence and compliance to prevailing government regulations and COVID-19 safe management measures.</sup></p>